José Esquivel: Notable works

-His watercolor Golden Hand was acquired by the City of San Antonio.
+His watercolor and mixed media work Golden Hand, 2016, was acquired by the City of San Antonio.

-His painting Las Nubes, 2016 (30 x 40 inches, collection of the artist’s estate) features produce that helps to hide a UFW eagle.
+His painting Las Nubes, 2016 (30 x 40 inches, collection of the artist’s estate) features produce that helps to conceal a UFW eagle.
 It also features a mestizo head and a subtle image of the Virgin of Guadalupe as a farm worker.